rdentato/tst/tutorial/README.md

 }
 ```
 Once you compile and link it with the file where the `Factorial()` function is defined, you'll get
-an executable, say `t_fact` that, when runn, will execute all the tests. report the results:
+an executable, say `t_fact` that, when run, will execute all the tests and report the results:

 ```
 ------ SUIT ▷ t_fact.c "Check Factorial"